urbanopt/urbanopt.github.io/usage/scenarios/evcharging.md

 ### <a name="its"></a> EV percent

 Denotes percentage of vehicles between 0 to 100 that are electric on site.
-The measure currently does not support adding discrete values of EV values directly.
+The measure currently does not support adding discrete values of Electric Vehicles directly.

 ### Assumptions and Limitations